-In order to increase recycling participation and to make it more convenient for residents who currently have their trash picked up in the alley, the city will begin alley recycling collection on Monday, January 25.
-Alley collection will begin on your designated recycling day.
+In order to increase recycling participation and to make it more convenient for residents who currently have their trash picked up in the alley, the city began collecting recyclables in alleys in January 2016.
+Alley recycling collection occurs on your designated recycling day.

 If you have trash picked up in the alley, your recycling will be picked up in the alley.

 If you have trash picked up at the curb, your recycling will be picked up curbside.

 Alley Container Placement Guidelines

 This change affects approximately 31,000 addresses and only those addresses which currently have alley trash pickup.

 To explain the move toward alley collection, a series of Frequently Asked Questions Concerning Alley Recycling has been developed.
 Residents may also contact the Sanitation Department with questions at 893-7838.

 2016 zone-specific recycling calendars and information about alley recycling were mailed to Sanitation customers in the middle of January.
 If you did not receive a calendar, contact Sanitation Customer Service at 727-893-7838 and one will be mailed to you.

 Alternatively, customers may print their zone calendar found below or use the free St. Pete Collects mobile app to keep track of their collection days.

 Online 2016 Recycling Calendars